-If you or a loved one are in need of legal assistance concerning Depakote you should consult a lawyer immediately.
-Most cases are handled on a contingency basis so you will pay no attorney fees unless you win your case.
+If you or a loved one are in need of legal assistance concerning Depakote you should get a lawyer on your side immediately.
+You will pay no attorney fees unless you win your case.

-Email a Depakote firm in one click; by filling out the simple Free Case Evaluation form.
+Email up to 10 Depakote law firms in one click; by filling out the simple Free Case Evaluation form.